5th & 6th Grade STEM

 I'm Mrs. Farquhar!
 I really enjoy teaching Math and Science!
 Although I have a Bachelor of Arts in Elementary Education with an emphasis in History, and a Master of Education in Curriculum and Instruction in Reading, my passion is helping students realize that everyone is good at Math!
 When I'm not teaching, I enjoy reading, crocheting, traveling and spending time with my family.

-I trust you all had a relaxing 4-day weekend with your students, enjoying the beautiful and unseasonally warm weather!
+I trust you all had a good weekend, enjoying the beautiful and unseasonally warm weather!
 This week, we've got a busy week, but we're building a good foundation as we head into Spring Break in a month.

-On April 11, 2017, we are having our annual Learning Showcase!
+On April 11, 2017, 6:00-7:00 PM, we are having our annual Learning Showcase!
 Please note that student attendance at this event is MANDATORY!
 We will be highlighting Capstone projects at that time, as students have spent many weeks researching a topic of interest to them.
 Students will share their research findings through a research essay and a visual presentation.
 Please plan now to attend this event!
-Although it is on a Tuesday, it is for just one hour.
+Although it is on a Tuesday, it is for just one hour, 6:00 PM-7:00 PM.

 Have a most blessed and productive week!